 What to wear?
 What to pack?

 Pack those board shorts and that cute bikini you’ve been dying to wear!
-It’s summer temperature year round.
-For those familiar to cold weather, bring shorts and a good pair of walking shoes/slippers (ie: flip-flops) as it can be too hot for those not acclimated.
+It’s summer temperature year-round.
+For those familiar with cold weather, bring shorts and a good pair of walking shoes/slippers (ie: flip-flops) as it can be too hot for those not acclimated.
 The only time one would need warmer clothes is if you plan on visiting higher elevations like Haleakala National Park on Maui or Mauna Kea on the Big Island.
 At least bring a windbreaker/pullover sweater as it can get chilly due to trade-winds.
-Suits and ties are rarely worn here; “business attire” stands for a tucked in aloha shirt, dress pants, and decent enough looking shoes.
+Suits and ties are rarely worn here; “business attire” stands for a tucked in an aloha shirt, dress pants, and decent enough looking shoes.

 Hawaii’s currency is the US dollar.
 Traveler’s checks aren’t necessary since credit cards are widely accepted and ATM machines are plentiful.
-Don’t worry if you forget something: Hawaii’s retail stores and malls have everything you need, including snorkels, fins, swimwear, and plenty of sunscreen!
+Don’t worry if you forget something: Hawaii’s retail stores and malls have everything you need, including snorkels, fins, swimwear, and plenty of sunscreens!

 Where to party?